-Illustration 17 shows the recommended mounting hardware to be used to mount Sublocus DVL to the ROV.
+Illustration 11 shows the recommended mounting hardware to be used to mount Sublocus to the ROV.
 Spare shoulder washers are provided with every system and customers should contact Advanced Navigation if they require more shoulder washers.

-Two precision alignment holes measuring 6mm in diameter can be used for precise and repeatable alignment of Sublocus DVL.
-Customers can use alignment pins through these holes to accurately align Sublocus DVL before the four M8 bolts are tightened.
+Two precision alignment holes measuring 6mm in diameter can be used for precise and repeatable alignment of Sublocus.
+Customers can use alignment pins through these holes to accurately align Sublocus before the four M8 bolts are tightened.

-If Sublocus DVL is mounted on a rough or uneven surface, an isolator pad should be placed between Sublocus DVL and the mounting surface.
-This ensures that Sublocus DVL does not cause galvanic corrosion to other dissimilar metals.
+If Sublocus is mounted on a rough or uneven surface, the supplied isolator pad should be placed between Sublocus and the mounting surface.
+This ensures that Sublocus does not cause sacrificial corrosion.

-Illustration 16: Sublocus DVL mounting base dimensions
+Illustration 10: Sublocus mounting base